WarWithinMe/MetalBone/README.txt

 What is MetalBone?
 ==========
 MetalBone is a so-called DirectUI library for Win7.
 It uses Direct2D (also parts of GDI and GDI+) to provide windowless GUI programming support for Windows 7.
-It should also work for Vista as long as the OS supports DirectD2.
+It should also work for Vista as long as the OS supports Direct2D.

+It can use other Graphics System to do the drawing now.
+So it should work under Windows XP.

 Why is there MetalBone?